-- be able to define terms commonly used in nuclear criticality safety. - be able to appreciate the fundamentals of nuclear criticality safety. - be able to identify factors which affect nuclear criticality safety. - be able to identify examples of criticality controls as used at Los Alamos. - be able to identify examples of circumstances present during criticality accidents. - have participated in conducting two critical experiments. - be asked to complete a critique of the nuclear criticality safety training course.
+- be able to define terms commonly used in nuclear criticality safety. - be able to appreciate the fundamentals of nuclear criticality safety. - be able to identify factors which affect nuclear criticality safety. - be able to identify examples of criticality controls as used at Los Alamos. - be able to identify examples of circumstances present during criticality accidents. - be able to identify examples of computer codes used by the nuclear criticality safety specialist. - be able to identify examples of safety consciousness required in nuclear criticality safety. - have participated in conducting two critical experiments. - be asked to complete a critique of the nuclear criticality safety training course.

-2-Day Nuclear Criticality Safety Course Critique
+5-Day Nuclear Criticality Safety Course Critique

-Please Enter: Course Dates; Instructor;
+Flease Enter: Course Dates; Instructor;